Scotland: Urbanisation

-Immigration since World War II has given Glasgow, Edinburgh, and Dundee small South Asian communities.
-In 2011, there were an estimated 49,000 ethnically Pakistani people living in Scotland, making them the largest non-White ethnic group.
-Since the enlargement of the European Union more people from Central and Eastern Europe have moved to Scotland, and the 2011 census indicated that 61,000 Poles live there.
+Languages

-Scotland has three officially recognised languages: English, Scots, and Scottish Gaelic.
+Scotland has three indigenous languages: English, Scots, and Scottish Gaelic.
 Scottish Standard English, a variety of English as spoken in Scotland, is at one end of a bipolar linguistic continuum, with broad Scots at the other.
 Scottish Standard English may have been influenced to varying degrees by Scots.
+Highland English is spoken in that region, while Gaelic is mostly spoken in the Western Isles, where it continues to be used by a large proportion of residents.

+Overall, the use of Scotland's indigenous languages other than English has declined since the 19th century.
 The 2011 census indicated that 63% of the population had "no skills in Scots".
-Others speak Highland English.
-Gaelic is mostly spoken in the Western Isles, where a large proportion of people still speak it.
-Nationally, its use is confined to 1% of the population.
+The use of Gaelic is confined to 1% of the population.
 The number of Gaelic speakers in Scotland dropped from 250,000 in 1881 to 60,000 in 2008.
+Across the whole of Scotland, the 2011 census showed that 25,000 people (0.49% of the population) used Gaelic at home.
+The most common language spoken at home in Scotland after English and Scots is Polish, with about 1.1% of the population, or 54,000 people.

+Immigration since World War II has given Glasgow, Edinburgh, and Dundee small South Asian communities.
+In 2011, there were an estimated 49,000 ethnically Pakistani people living in Scotland, making them the largest non-White ethnic group.
+The 2004 enlargement of the European Union spurred an increase in migration from Central and Eastern Europe to Scotland, and the 2011 census indicated that 61,000 Poles lived there.

 There are many more people with Scottish ancestry living abroad than the total population of Scotland.
 In the 2000 Census, 9.2 million Americans self-reported some degree of Scottish descent.
 Ulster's Protestant population is mainly of lowland Scottish descent, and it is estimated that there are more than 27 million descendants of the Scots-Irish migration now living in the US.
 In Canada, the Scottish-Canadian community accounts for 4.7 million people.
 About 20% of the original European settler population of New Zealand came from Scotland.

-In August 2012, the Scottish population reached an all-time high of 5.25 million people.
-The reasons given were that, in Scotland, births were outnumbering the number of deaths, and immigrants were moving to Scotland from overseas.
-In 2011, 43,700 people moved from Wales, Northern Ireland or England to live in Scotland.